-Now — it may TOTALLY stress you out to think you have to create new content EVERY month for your community.
+Now, it may stress you out to think you have to create new content every month for your community.
 But here is the real power of a membership site: You don’t have to do all of the work.

 One of the best ways you can add value to your community is to have guest experts come in, which is exactly what we did for our membership site.
 We still create our own content every few months, but oftentimes we have others come in to teach.

 For several of our courses, we receive private training videos directly from the company.
 Additionally, they often enable us to interview an expert one-on-one to receive insider info and tips on best practices for their tech.
 Our membership community is able to attend the interviews live through our private Facebook community in order to ask questions of their own.

-When the Savvy Tech Training Lab started coming together, using Teachable as the host for the course was 100% a no-brainer for me.
+When the SavvyVault started coming together, using Teachable as the host for the course was 100% a no-brainer for me.
 If my students need me to teach them something, it’s so easy to drag and drop a lesson into the course.
 I can manage my students, see the dashboard on my sales, and everything is so simple.